 $75

 Another way to incorporate Japanese culture into your bathroom is by adding a water feature.
 Water is an integral part of Japanese traditions and is often used in purification rituals.
-If you’re looking to add a touch of luxury to your bathroom, you may be able to include a small fountain to create a more relaxing atmosphere.
+If youβre looking to add a touch of luxury to your bathroom, consider adding a small fountain to create a more relaxing atmosphere.
 Fountains also help mask unwanted noise.

 Bamboo fibres are natural antibacterial materials, so they’re ideal for bathroom use.
 They won’t absorb moisture, but if you want to keep your bathroom smelling fresh, bamboo is a good option.
 You could go for a neutral or earth-toned colour, maybe one that stands out from the wall.